kristinas/hinitiality/README.md

-This repository contains the Coq formalization of the results in the paper "Homotopy-Initial Algebras in Type Theory" by Steve Awodey, Nicola Gambino, and Kristina Sojakova, submitted to the Journal of the ACM on April 24, 2015.
+This repository contains the Coq formalization of the results in the paper "Homotopy-Initial Algebras in Type Theory" by Steve Awodey, Nicola Gambino, and Kristina Sojakova, available at http://arxiv.org/abs/1504.05531.

 The repository contains two files: